dimitrkout2003/Arduino-Bomb-Detonator-Simulation-Project/README.md

 - Acts as a safety key: must remain in correct range for 5 seconds to deactivate the bomb.

 ### Photoresistor
-- Detects surrounding light; if too bright, the bomb detonates.
+- Detects surrounding light: if too bright, the bomb detonates.

 ### Serial Monitor